 Websites/webpages will regularly be reviewed for compliance with this policy by the County of Blair Website Team.
 Possible compliance issues arising from the review will be addressed.

-The County of Blair has an approved Grievance Procedure which is currently under review to add website requirements.
+Click here to view the County of Blair Accessibility Grievance Procedure.
 If you have any questions about our current ADA policy, or have an ADA related grievance please contact:

 Helen P. Schmitt